cryptobuks1/hodler-energy-mining-pool/README.md

 Laravel Installation:

-Gull Laravel Version
-If you want to build your next Project Using Laravel, Then Gull-laravel Version Is Good Choice For you.
-There is Two Laravel Version included (1.Laravel starter kit and 2.Laravel full Verison) .
-You can start with what ever you prefer and get all the features available in the Gull Html Version .Its Fresh and Updated Laravel version(Laravel 5.7) with all features and assets.
-You can either take the parts you want and integrate them into your current project Or You can follow these stpes to make the Gull-Laravel working.
 Server Requirement

 The Laravel framework has a few system requirements.
 Of course, all of these requirements are satisfied by the Laravel Homestead virtual machine, so it's highly recommended that you use Homestead as your local Laravel development environment.